PRANAVTANGUTURU123/ACA_Project/README.md

-# Branch Target Buffer (BTB) Replacement Algorithm Analysis
+# Branch Target Buffer (BTB) Replacement policy Analysis

 This project implements and evaluates three different replacement algorithms for the Branch Target Buffer (BTB) in a processor pipeline: **Least Recently Used (LRU)**, **Random**, and **First-In-First-Out (FIFO)**.
 The goal is to analyze their effectiveness in handling branch targets under different workloads and branch predictor configurations.